NHSDigital/nhs-notify-web-cms/docs/pages/features/features.md

 - [text messages (SMS)]({% link pages/features/text-messages.md %})
 - [letters]({% link pages/features/letters.md %})

+You can send messages in bulk or individually.

-## Send messages to different audiences in bulk and individually
+## Send messages to groups of recipients without their contact details

 You only need a person’s NHS number to send them messages.
-Choose who you want to message by providing NHS numbers.
+Learn how to [tell us who you want to message](% link pages/using-nhs-notify/tell-us-who-you-want-to-message.md %).

+Create specific cohorts of recipients by using [Cohorting as a Service (opens in a new tab)](https://digital.nhs.uk/services/cohorting-as-a-service-caas){:target="\_blank"}.

 ## Write your messages